matzefriedrich/zip-extensions-rs/README.md

 ![GitHub License](https://img.shields.io/github/license/matzefriedrich/zip-extensions-rs)

-An extension crate for https://github.com/zip-rs/zip2 that provides high-level functions for common ZIP tasks, such as extracting archives to a directory.
+A companion crate to https://github.com/zip-rs/zip2 that offers high‑level utilities for everyday ZIP tasks—such as extracting archives to a directory, creating archives from folders, and supporting .zipignore and symlink preservation.

 ## Usage examples